 → Study participation

 First results of the Candiplus ®- Phase IIa study

 The results of a phase II a - dose escalation/proof of concept - study with Candiplus® show a significantly improved cure rate in patients with vulvovaginal fungal infections.

-The clinical study, performed between May 2017 and July 2018, showed significantly improved cure rates in acute episodes of RVVC patients (short-term therapy) for Candiplus, compared to topical Clotrimazole.
-Rapid onset of pain relief with a reduction of pain intensity > 50% was obtained within 12-24 h.
-Further results suggested a trend towards reduction of relapse rates by 50% vs. comparator within the 2-month follow-up period and provided proof of concept for a new mode of action to overcome biofilm resistance mechanisms.
+The clinical study, which was conducted between May 2017 and July 2018, showed a significantly improved primary cure rate with Candiplus® compared to standard treatment, particularly in patients with frequently recurring vaginal mycosis.
+Pain relief of > 50% in pain intensity started within 12 to 24 hours.
+Further results suggested a trend toward a reduction in relapse rate of 50% compared with the comparator drug within the 2-month follow-up period.
+In summary, the study provided evidence for a novel mode of action to overcome biofilm resistance mechanisms.